 Sedbergh, Dent, Garsdale & the Howgills

 The market town of Sedbergh lies at the foot of the Howgill Fells near where the rivers Lune, Dee and Rawthey meet.
-For visiting walkers and cyclists it is the gateway to the Yorkshire Dales and to an extraordinary network of footpaths and quiet lanes that cover the fells and riverbanks around Sedbergh itself, Dent, Garsdale and the upper Lune Valley.
+For walkers and cyclists it is the gateway to the western Yorkshire Dales and to an extraordinary network of footpaths, bridleways and tracks that cover the high fells and the riverbanks around Sedbergh, Dent, Garsdale, Cautley and the upper Lune Valley.

 The Sedbergh Gateway

 The Sedbergh Gateway is the website of the Sedbergh Area Walking and Cycling Group – which was set up in 2014 by a number of local businesspeople and walking and cycling enthusiasts.
 For more about the group and this website see About Us / Contact Us